CisFinder

 >MIT_010YY1GCCATNTTGYY116

 11.3.
-Search results are formatted as a tab-delimited text file with the following columns: MotifName, SeqName (sequence name), Strand, Len (motif length), Start (starting position counted from 0), Score (matching score), Sequence (matching sequence), and Conservation (evolutionary conservation score, from 0 to 100).
+Search results are formatted as a tab-delimited text file with the following columns: MotifName, SeqName (sequence name), Strand, Len (motif length), Start (starting position counted from 0), Score (matching score), Sequence (matching sequence).
 The "Parameters:" line should specify the name of the sequence (file_fasta) file that was searched and the motif name that contain PFM (file_motif).
 Here is an example of search results:

 Parameters: file_motif=public-motif_pluripotent file_fasta=public-P300_binding.fa